sammaxfleet/Battleships/README.md

 # BATTLESHIPS GAME Portfolio Project 3 - Python Essentials.

-<<<<<<< HEAD
-User Stories to achieve
+User Stories to achieve:

+User Sories

-1. Make a board
+1. Make a board your own size with a Maximum of 8.
-2. Get input from player
+2. Fire shots at the board & decide how they register.
+3. Decide how the battleships are represented & randomise hits for each game.
+4. Make Battleships invisble for game.
-3. Say if shot isn't on the board
+5. Say if shot isn't on the board with a 'H' for hit or 'M' for miss.
-4. explain rules
-5. have symbols defined for game
-6.
+6. Explain the Rules to the User.
+7. Make the flow of the game feel user friendly .
+8. Loop the game X 10.

 Portfolio Project 3 - Python Essentials.